-Today’s tour is about decorating for Christmas in my DIY Greenhouse using mostly foraged greenery & thrifted goods to create a festive feel.
+If you love a Christmas greenhouse, you will love today’s DIY Greenhouse Christmas Tour.
+Today’s tour is about Christmas decorating in our DIY Greenhouse.
+The greenhouse decorations consist of foraged greenery and thrifted goods to create a festive feel.

 Deck the DIY Greenhouse Porch